Atekihcan/Atekihcan/content/posts/2020/15_setting_up_windows_terminal_ii.md

 tags: ['post']
 category: random
 meta:

-    description: "A short guide on how to setup Windows Terminal and customize it with oh-my-posh and terminal icons"
+    description: "A short guide on how to setup Windows Terminal and customize it with starship"
 ---

+In the [previous article]({% link '14_setting_up_windows_terminal' %}), I had talked about customizing Windows Terminal as well as VS Code integrated terminal using {% link_out "Oh My Posh" "https://ohmyposh.dev/" %} and {% link_out "Terminal Icons" "https://github.com/devblackops/Terminal-Icons" %}.
+However, I have found **Oh My Posh** to be very slow at times and may be somewhat fancier than I'd like.

+After searching for some more options for customizations, I stumbled on {% link_out "Starship" "https://starship.rs/" %}.
+It's fast, minimal, and highly customizable.

-### Windows
+### Install for Windows

-#### Install Scoop
+You'll need {% link_out "Scoop" "https://scoop.sh/" %} to install Starship for Windows.
+You can install Scoop with following commands:

 ```powershell
 Invoke-Expression (New-Object System.Net.WebClient).DownloadString('https://get.scoop.sh')